Welcome to our re-read of the first and greatest superhero team in comics ... and quite a bit more!

 So before we even get to the JSA, I'll re-read and open for discussion all the solo stories starring JSA members, mostly from DC's Archives and Famous First Edition series.
 Which is actually quite a lot!
 (Although not as much as I'd prefer.
 I want it ALL!)
 I'll be writing about non-JSA superheroes created by National, Detective Comics Inc. and All-American Comics Inc. too, like Crimson Avenger and Doctor Occult.
 I'll also be tipping my hat to some non-powered characters, principally those who managed to appear outside their parent title, like Slam Bradley and Hop Harrigan.
 That means no re-read for the likes of "Bart Regan, Spy" and "Speed Saunders."
 Sorry, fellas, but I had to draw the line somewhere — before I found myself doing a deep dive into the history of Ginger Snap.

 I've tried to be comprehensive, relying on a variety of sources, from online to reprints to "companion" books.
-A tip of the cowl to some of Luke Blanchard's posts in what amounts to almost an outline for this discussion.
-But I'm sure I've left out tons, especially reprints that I don't have or can't find, which may be at hand in your collection.
-I hope folks will do re-reads of reprints I've left out, as well as comment on what I've written.
+A tip of the cowl to a Luke Blanchard's post in what amounts to an outline for this discussion.
+But I'm sure I've left out tons, especially stories I don't have or can't find, which may be at hand in your collection.
+I hope folks will do re-reads of stories I've left out, as well as comment on what I've written.
 So let's hear what I've missed Legionnaires — and what you think!

 Replies